federicojordan/federicojordan.github.io/_posts/2018-02-24-how-to-apply-single-responsibility-principle-in-swift-20cfd04abbea.md

     let item = items[indexPath.row]

-Why is the problem here?
+What is the problem here?

 Because we are using the `UITableView` index to get the specific item in the array.
 We should abstract in some way that the view uses an`UITableView`.